nand2mario/tangcore/docs/dev-guide/core-development.md

 ## Generating core logo

 Whenever a core is loaded on the FPGA, its logo is displayed at the bottom of the overlay page.
 When you create a new core, you probably want to make a new logo too.
-There is a script to help with that.
+There is a script `tangcore/monitor/scripts/genlogo.py` to help with that.
+Read the script and make adjustments to the logo you want generate.
+Then,

 ```bash
 cd tangcore/monitor/scripts
 python genlogo.py
 ```

-This will print out something like this, that you can put in `iosys/gowin_dpb_menu.v` to change the logo.
+This will generate a preview of the logo and print out something like this, that you can put in `iosys/gowin_dpb_menu.v` to change the logo.

 ```
 defparam dpb_inst_0.INIT_RAM_1C = 256'hE0077CF80E00000000E00F78780E00000007FDFE7079FE00000007FCFC7031F8